nonoesp/laravel-folio/README.md

 # A Simple Blogging Package for Laravel

 Hi!
 This branch supports 5.2.
-Beware that on the first updates to 5.2 the administration is publicly exposed.
-(This version is not inteded for production yet.)

 ## Installation